raphael-group/hierarchical-hotnet/README.md

 Hierarchical HotNet
 =======================

-Hierarchical HotNet is an algorithm for finding significantly altered subnetworks.
+Hierarchical HotNet is an algorithm for finding significantly altered subnetworks from a hierarchy of subnetworks.
 While originally developed for use with cancer mutation data on protein-protein interaction networks, Hierarchical HotNet supports any application in which scores may be associated with the nodes of a network, i.e., a vertex-weighted graph.

 **The code for Hierarchical HotNet is currently being cleaned-up, and we plan to add it by Tuesday, February 14, 2017.
 For now, please see the example in the `examples` directly, which illustrates the full Hierarchical HotNet pipeline on a small example.**